Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 GorillaTrades and The Motley Fool Stock Advisor approach stock investing in fundamentally different ways.

-Stock Advisor is a fundamental investing service that largely ignores technical analysis.
-Instead, Stock Advisor picks are based on the stocks’ ability to grow over the long term.
-This service doesn’t use traditional fundamental analysis in many cases, however.
-Instead, it looks for factors that set companies apart, such as visionary leadership or new technology.
 Many Stock Advisor picks are companies in new industries that have not yet matured, although there are also well-established giants that the service’s analysts believe are undervalued.
-Stock Advisor positions are typically open for at least a year, and many are open for more than three years.
+Stock Advisor positions are typically open for at least five years, and many have been in the portfolio for more than a decade.

 GorillaTrades vs. Stock Advisor: Pick Format and Frequency